Mustafapaşa, Ürgüp

-The Mustafa Paşa after whom the modern town is named was Mustafa Kemal Atatürk, the great war leader and first president of Turkey.
+There are two main explanations of the origin of its name.
+One is being named after Mustafa Kemal Atatürk, the military leader and first president of Turkey.
+And other being named after a local hero called Mustafa Pasha, who got a well drilled to the village to solve its fresh water problem.

 Like most of Cappadocia, Mustafapaşa used to depend for a living on agriculture., especially grape-growing.
 However, it lies within the region of Cappadocia, and increasingly depends on tourism for its living with new hotels opening all the time.

-The town centre is home to a vocational high school party housed in a 19th-century medrese.
+The town center is home to many buildings of Cappadocia University one of which is located in a 19th-century medrese.

 History

-Alongside its Turkish Muslim population, 19th-century Mustafapaşa also had a large Greek community and was known as Sinasos.
-Many of the Greeks were actually what became now as Karamanlides (Christians who spoke Turkish but wrote it using the Greek alphabet).
-Since it was hard to make a living in Central Anatolia, many Sinasos Greeks migrated to Constantinople/Istanbul at this time and made a name for themselves as traders in seafood, especially caviare.
+19th-century Mustafapaşa, a predominantly Cappadocian Greek settlement, was known by its Greek name Sinasos.
+Some of its inhabitants were Turkish-speaking Greeks, known as Karamanlides.
+Since it was hard to make a living in Central Anatolia, many Sinasos Greeks migrated to Constantinople at this time and made a name for themselves as traders in seafood, especially caviar.
 Often they sent money back to their families in Sinasos and some of this was used to build the grand mansions that still survive in the town (and are rapidly being converted into hotels).